 Isothermal operates an "Open Door" admission policy.
-Applicants are normally required to have a high school diploma or its equivalent and to have passed the North Carolina Competency Test.
-Exceptions are made in some vocational programs based on the age of the applicant (18 years of age or older).
+Applicants are required to have a high school diploma or its equivalent and to have passed the North Carolina Competency Test.
 The following are specific requirements for degree, diploma, and certificate programs.

-Associate Degree Applicants:
+Associate Degree and Diploma Applicants: